 Job Wanted [Public Domain]

-With the birth of Express Entry by Citizenship and Immigration Canada (CIC), candidates without job offers supported by a Labor Market Impact Assessments (LMIA), are to seek gainful employment using Canadian Job boards/banks.
+With the birth of Express Entry by Immigration, Refugees and Citizenship Canada (IRCC), candidates without job offers supported by a Labour Market Impact Assessments (LMIA), are to seek gainful employment using Canadian Job boards/banks.
 The emphasis on the new/potential immigrant to seek employment in Canada independently has never been more in the limelight.

 However, if you are not familiar with how to start this job hunting process it can be quite intimidating.

 Canadian employment websites have endless lists of potential opportunities with Canadian employers.
 Websites like https://www.jobbank.gc.ca/, www.indeed.com, and www.workopolis.com have multiple employment opportunities listed every day.
 For the job seeker trying to get noticed by potential Canadian employers, it can be frustrating trying to get ahead of the pack.
 In 2011, Canadian daily newspaper, The Globe & Mail published an article where an HR Manager admitted that each résumé was given approximately 7 seconds to leave an impact, before moving on to the next candidate.